Powerful statistical inference for nested data using sufficient summary statistics: Theory

 \subsubsection{Algorithm}

-The sufficient-summary-statistic approach using inverse-variance-weighting is summarized in Algorithm~\ref{algo:invVar}.
+The sufficient-summary-statistic approach is summarized in Algorithm~\ref{algo:invVar}.
 First, the subject-level effect sizes $\theta_s$ and the within-subject variances ${\sigma}_{\!s}^2, s \in \{1, \hdots, S\},$ are estimated based on the available subject-wise data samples.
-Second, the between-subject variance ${\sigma}_{\!\text{rand}}^2$ is estimated as outlined in Section~\ref{sec:sigmarand} (unless a fixed-effect model can reasonably be assumed).
-Third, the estimated population effect $\hat{\theta}$ is calculated as the average of the subjects effects, weighted by the inverse of their estimated variances as outlined in Section~\ref{sec:invvar}.
-This variance of a subject's estimated effect $\hat{\theta}_s$ around the population effect $\theta$ is the sum of the within-subject measurement error variance $\sigma_{\!s}^2$ and the between-subject variance $\sigma_{\!\text{rand}}^2$ (cf. Eq.~\eqref{eq:VarInRE}).
+Second, if random-effects are assumed, the correlation between $\theta_s$ and ${\sigma}_{\!s}, s \in \{1, \hdots, S\}$ across subjects is assessed, preferably using a robust measure such as Sperman's rank correlation.
+Third, the between-subject variance ${\sigma}_{\!\text{rand}}^2$ is estimated as outlined in Section~\ref{sec:sigmarand} (unless a fixed-effect model can reasonably be assumed).
+The variance of a subject's estimated effect $\hat{\theta}_s$ around the population effect $\theta$ is calculated as the sum of the within-subject measurement error variance $\sigma_{\!s}^2$ and the between-subject variance $\sigma_{\!\text{rand}}^2$ (cf. Eq.~\eqref{eq:VarInRE}).
+Fourth, the estimated population effect $\hat{\theta}$ is calculated as the weighted average of the subjects effects.
+If a fixed-effect is assumed, or if no correlation between effect size and variances estimates has been found in the random effects setting, weights $\alpha_s, s = 1, \hdots, S$ are set to the inverse of the estimated subject-level variances as outlined in Section~\ref{sec:invvar}.
+If a correlation between subject-level effect sizes and standard deviations has been found, it is instead advisable to use equal weights for all subjects (Section~\ref{sec:equalvar}) or weights that are proportional to the subjects' sample sizes \citep{marin2010weighting}.
+Given the weights $\alpha_s$, the variance of the variance of the population effect can be calculated either using the general formula given by Eq.~\eqref{eq:weightedvariance} or specific versions derived for equal and inverse-variance weighting schemes in Eqs.~\eqref{eq:equalweightsvariance} and \eqref{eq:invvarweightsvariance}.
 Finally, the estimated mean effect is subjected to a z-test as introduced in Eq.~\eqref{eq:z_weightedmean}.